Faculty members at the School of Information Studies are all engaged in the broad research area of Human-Information Interaction (HII).

 HII research focuses on three basic elements:

-- Technologies and services designed to create, capture, retrieve, disseminate, store, and manage these resources, such as software applications, search engines, online catalogues, digital libraries, and repositories.
+- Technologies and services designed to create, capture, retrieve, disseminate, store, and manage information resources.
+These may include software applications, search engines, online catalogues, digital libraries, and repositories.

-Within the broad domain of HII, SIS professors primarily conduct research in the following areas:
+Within the broad domain of HII, SIS professors primarily conduct research in the Human-Computer Interaction, Information Behaviour & Services, and Information & Knowledge Management.

 Prof. Jamshid Beheshti (PI) with Andrew Large and Charles Cole.
 Social Sciences and Humanities Research Council (SSHRC).
 2010-2014.
 Virtual Environments as an Intervention Agent in the Information-Seeking Process of Elementary School Students. $139,953